A data-driven approach for topology correction in low voltage distribution networks with PVs: Introduction

-\IEEEPARstart{B}{alanced} distribution networks contributes to reducing voltage violations, line congestion, power loss, etc. Most existing phase balancing and reconfiguration problems are formulated as mixed-integer optimization problems that depend on network topologies~\cite{10098964}.
-However, these topologies are often unavailable or inaccurate for distribution system operators (DSOs) due to outdated or missing data, such as limited phase labels~\cite{vanin2024phase}.
-The increasing uncertainty of distributed energy resources (DERs), including household photovoltaic (PV) systems, heating pumps etc., impacts the topology reconfiguration frequency and challenges the identification of low-voltage distribution network (LVDN) topology~\cite{10026490, 10347462, 10475702}.
-Moreover, existing topology identification methods rely on complete smart meter (SM) datasets, the availability of which is often limited due to privacy concerns~\cite{9696306, costa2022identification}.
-Synthetic networks and benchmark models in\cite{birchfield2016grid,2020Non} are not practical to represent European LVDNs.
-Thus, practical topology correction methods for LVDNs are needed for active management and DERs penetration.
+Most existing phase balancing and topology reconfiguration problems are formulated as mixed-integer optimization problems that depend on network topologies~\cite{10098964,11017695,10571996}.
+However, these topologies are often inaccurate and outdated for distribution system operators~(DSOs) due to missing recordings, topology maintenance and reconfiguration, such as congestion management ~\cite{vanin2024phase}.
+Thus, the topology of the low-voltage distribution network (LVDN) needs to be checked and corrected when it is outdated.
+The increasing uncertainty of distributed energy resources (DERs), including household photovoltaic (PV), heating pumps, etc., impacts the frequency of topology reconfiguration and challenges the correction of the low-voltage distribution network topology~\cite{10026490, 10347462, 10475702}.
+Moreover, the available smart meter (SM) datasets are often limited due to privacy concerns and random communication channel failure, challenging the topology correction~\cite{9696306, costa2022identification, dande2025consumer}.
+Synthetic European networks and benchmark models presented in~\cite{birchfield2016grid,2020Non} are benchmarks for research but insufficient to represent the diversity of European LVDNs for practical use by DSOs (e.g., state estimation).
+Thus, practical topology identification and correction approaches are required for real-time topology updating for active management of LVDNs.